jeffdapaz/VisualChatGPTStudio/README.md

 ## Release Notes 📜

+### 3.2.3

+- Adjustment to prevent Markdown tags from being added to the code editor when using the "Add Comments" command.

 ### 3.2.2

 - Limited to version 17.12.0 or above for Visual Studio 2022 due compatibility.

-### 3.2.1

-- Fixed the execution of commands by holding the SHIFT key to send the responses to the Tool Window (the "Please, open the tool window first" error).

 ### [More Change Logs](https://github.com/jeffdapaz/VisualChatGPTStudio/blob/master/ReleaseNotes.md)